 We cannot stress how important this is.
 This will save you a TON of time.
 Start Early.
 Try to be among some of the first people there.
 If they say they are opening at 8 am, be in line at 7:30, you get the point.
 Make sure you know what time the Parks open during your trip, as times can change a lot during the year.
-That being said, in order to be some of the first people there, you will need an Early Admission Ticket.
+That being said, in order to be some of the first people there, you will need Early Park Admission.